LaunchCodeEducation/skills-back-end-java/assignments/techjobs-console/README.md

 ## TechJobs (Console Edition)

 The app you'll be working on is a simple console (i.e. command-line) prototype of the new TechJobs app.
-It will allow users (i.e. LaunchCode staff) to browse and search listings of open jobs by employer partners.
+It will allow LaunchCode staff to browse and search listings of open jobs by employer partners.

 The prototype process will give everybody a chance to work out some initial ideas without investing a ton of time into developing a finished product.
 Once everybody is happy with the prototype, the Tech Team will begin work toward a full-fledged application.

 ## Your Assignment

-Kathy has created a basic console application structure and started to fill in some details.
-The starter code you've been given allows users to search job listings by employer and skill.
-It also is capable of displaying lists of all employers and all skills within the system.
+Kathy has created a console application and started to fill in some features.
+Her code allows users to search job listings by one of several fields.
+It also is capable of displaying lists of all of the values of a given field in the system (e.g. all employers, or all locations).

 Kathy has handed it off to you with the task of adding a couple of features, and then getting feedback from the Company Team.